LassoSoft/LassoGuide/lasso_guide_source/server/platform-overview.rst

 dynamically loaded libraries as well as stand-alone executables for OS X and Linux platforms.

-Though the Lasso runtime can operate in the role of a quick command-line utility, it is designed with features to support the needs of an "always-on" application process.
+Although the Lasso runtime can operate in the role of a quick command-line utility, it is designed with features to support the needs of an "always-on" application process.
 Internally, such an application consists of a set of sub-processes, or threads, each waiting to receive messages and sleeping until they arrive.
 Each thread maintains its own set of variables, and a thread cannot directly access the variables of another thread.

 Lasso Language
 ==============